 You might have heard the saying: “To teach is to learn twice”.
 I hated that saying because I was 100% sure that my improvement would be even better if I trained it properly.
 But still it was kind of true, I made improvements.
 And there was a reason why I improved:

-I thought about the techniques I want to show.
-While imagining, I thought about ways to break down the movement into steps, putting it into words and explain them to my students.
+I thought about the techniques I wanted to show.
+While imagining, I thought about ways to break down the movement into steps, putting it into words and explaining them to my students.
 For every technique I had an exact verbalization.
 This made the execution way easier.
 I was basically training mentally.